 The sad, mysterious tale of Baby Mine, the Iowa State Fair elephant

 Baby Mine, a 3,000-pound spectacle of wonder in the 1930s, enjoyed a life with young fairgoers before she was sold to a circus more than a decade later.
-State Historical Society of Iowa, Des Moines, State Historical Society of Iowa, Des Moines
+The Des Moines Register

 Not even the Iowa State Fair was immune from the Great Depression.

 As the market plummeted in 1929, the fair needed to drum up more and more excitement as the public became choosier and choosier with how they spent their leisure funds.

 So the fair board got together with the Des Moines Register and Tribune and schemed up a way to bring both community institutions some publicity.

 An elephant, they decided.
 They needed to buy an elephant.